lanl/bueno-run-proxies/snap/README.md

 {} ./experiments/input ./experiments/output
 ```

-> Note:
+> ### Note: <br/>
-> --input is the bueno run script input and not to be confused with SNAP's
+> The --input flag is the bueno run script config file and not to be confused
-> input file; which is specified in the final line with ./experiments/input
+> with SNAP's input file; which is specified in the final line with
+> ./experiments/input <br/> <br/>
+> If you change the destination of either of SNAP's files, the configuration
+> flags will also need to be set/updated:
+> <br/> # --snapinfile './experiments/new_input'
+> <br/> # --snapoutfile './experiments/new_output'
+> <br/> {} ./experiments/new_input ./experiments_new_output

 <br/>

-## Custom Configuration:
+## Data Acquisition:

-Modifications to the bueno run script should be defined in the above config
+To reiterate, modifications to the bueno run script should be defined in the
-file rather than directly in bueno_snap.py.
-While the settings are mirrored
+above config file rather than directly in bueno_snap.py.
+While the settings
-in the run script, the input file is consulted at run time and the defaults are
+are mirrored in the run script, the input file is consulted at run time and
-overridden with the parameters found in experiments/config.
+the defaults are overridden with the parameters found in experiments/config.

-There are some additional options for acquiring the timing table from the SNAP
+However, there are some additional options that can be modified that pertain
+to acquiring the timing table from the SNAP output file.
+Should more or
-output file.
-In the event that the size/format of SNAP's data table is modified
+alternative data found in SNAP's output file be the subject of interest, the
-in future, the run script can easily be tweaked to read more or less lines when
+run script can easily be tweaked to read more or less lines when gathering
-gathering metadata.
+data.

 ```Python
 # snap output table variables